Aragami-delp/PlateUpModTemplate/README.md

 ## How to create a mod using this template

-Make sure you are subscribed to KitchenLib and Harmony in the steam workshop and that they are up-to-date
+Make sure you are subscribed to KitchenLib and Harmony in the steam workshop

 Download newest Aragami.PlateUp.ModTemplate.x.x.x.nupkg version from releases on the right side of the webpage